ALERT | CORONAVIRUS (COVID-19) UPDATEView Latest Update

-Bethel University is here to assist veterans, reservists, guardsmen, active duty service members and dependents with their education benefits they have earned through service.
+Bethel University is here to assist veterans, reservists, guardsmen, active duty service members, and dependents with the education benefits they have earned through service.

-Once this is complete and you have registered for classes, contact Ms. Tan-Gee Deem at 731-352-4012 and request to be certified for VA benefits.
+Once this is complete and you have registered for classes, contact VA Coordinator VA Coordinators at (931) 551-4150 and request to be certified for VA benefits.

 Remember: All paperwork must be completed and returned to the Admissions Office and Veterans Affairs Office before certification can be submitted.

 Soldiers may continue to pursue their educational goals with VA education benefits, if applicable, that include:

 - Montgomery GI Bill - Active Duty (Chapter 30)

 - Montgomery GI Bill - Selected Reserve (Chapter 1606)

 - Federal financial aid